zqf-developer/bootstrap/site/content/docs/5.0/getting-started/rtl.md

 Get started with one of our several [RTL examples]({{< docsref "/examples/#rtl" >}}).

+## Approach

+Our approach to building RTL support into Bootstrap comes with two important decisions that impact how we write and use our CSS:

+1. **First, we decided to build it with the RTLCSS project.** This gives us some powerful features for managing changes and overrides when moving from LTR to RTL.
+It also allows us to build two versions of Bootstrap from one codebase.

+2. **Second, we've renamed a handful of directional classes to adopt a logical properties approach.** Most of you have already interacted with logical properties thanks to our flex utilities—they replace direction properties like `left` and `right` in favor `start` and `end`.
+That makes the class names and values appropriate for LTR and RTL without any overhead.

+  For example, instead of `.ml-3` for `margin-left`, use `.ms-3`.

+Working with RTL, through our source Sass or compiled CSS, shouldn't be much different from our default LTR though.

 ## Customize from source

 When it comes to [customization]({{< docsref "/customize/sass" >}}), the preferred way is to take advantage of variables, maps, and mixins.
 This approach works the same for RTL, even if it's post-processed from the compiled files, thanks to [how RTLCSS works](https://rtlcss.com/learn/getting-started/why-rtlcss/).